 Milan, originally from Serbia, reflects different perspectives on his year of birth 1989 and the following process of a unifying, but also a dividing Europe.
-While what we called East and West was coming together, t... (more)
+While what we called East and West was coming together, the Ba... (more)

 On the occasion of the 24th birthday of Slovenia, Tamara looks back at the evolution of her country.
 The revolutionary spirit of the beginning has vanished, corruption and failing social system dominate everyday life and... (more)